maryclare/atsa/project.md

 Before spring break, I will collect potential datasets.
 Over spring break, I will explore the submitted data and decide which ones seem well suited for the project.

-## Rubric for Final Paper

-The final project will be:
-- 5 pages long including figures and tables, excluding `R` code and references;
-- Double spaced, with font size 12 and 1 inch margins;
-- Written using `R` Markdown;
-- Be accompanied by `R` code that reproduces all results.

-A template will be provided.

-It will be graded out of 25 points as follows:
-- (5 points) Accurate description of changes made according to instructor and teaching assistant feedback on previous versions;
-- (4 points) Introduction and exploratory analyses;
-- (6 points) First analysis, focused on ARIMA modeling;
-- (6 points) Second analysis, focused on state-space modeling;
-- (4 points) Conclusions.

-One bonus point will be added if the student submitted a suggested dataset by 12:00pm noon on Sunday, March 31.